 Sat.
 6/25/22 was my last time on the air with WBFO for the foreseeable future.
 I did not have the heart to produce another show for them.
 Now, as of 4/28/23, WBFO has dropped all of it's blues programming.
 If you were a monthly contributor to WBFO/WNED for it's support of blues, you can redirect it here to WBLZ.

-Just a few weeks back, 4-time Grammy winner Tom Hambridge told me, "Buffalo needs your blues show Tommy."
+Some weeks back, 4-time Grammy winner Tom Hambridge told me, "Buffalo needs your blues show Tommy."
 I think he's right and I didn't want to stop bringing you the best in classic and contemporary blues music, so I have partnered with an iHeart Radio affiliate who is one of the biggest independent broadcast providers on the internet to bring you WBLZ: The Blizzard of Blues Radio station!
-Instead of just Sat. and Sun. this is a 24/7 station that is FREE and I will be doing some hosting again on it periodically.
-This show streams worldwide and has at least twice the audio quality of WBFO's online stream.
+Instead of just Sat. and Sun. this is a 24/7 station that is FREE and the Sunday Blues are back each week from 7pm-10 EST. This show streams worldwide and has at least twice the audio quality of WBFO's online stream.
 It really sounds great and is a big improvement.
-I have committed advertisers to promote things related to the show (upcoming concerts, etc.).
+I have committed advertisers/sponsors to promote things related to the show (upcoming concerts, etc.).
 That's why I opted to pay a higher subscription rate so that the only commercials that air here are related to the WBLZ community and blues in general.
 I first started broadcasting on 6/29/22 and now that all the bugs and testing have been worked out, the show is growing and gets better each week.

-This is all out of pocket for me, I am not getting paid hourly by a company like WBFO anymore to keep bringing you this content like the interviews with Jimmie Vaughan, Samantha Fish, Sue Foley, Eric Gales, Tommy Castro, etc., the stories behind the music, the concert promotion and of course the 24/7 music itself.
+This is all out of pocket for me, I am not getting paid hourly by a company like WBFO anymore to keep bringing you this content like the interviews w/Jimmie Vaughan, Samantha Fish, Joe Bonamassa, Colin James, Sue Foley, Eric Gales, Tommy Castro, and Joe etc., the stories behind the music, the concert promotion and of course the 24/7 music itself.
 It's gonna take a bunch of supporters to keep this going every month and I hope that you'll be one of them.
 There are some different tiers and incentives for each one.